 Small business owners are often searching for different opportunities to save money.
 One way to increase cash flow is to refinance outstanding debt with a loan with more favorable terms.
 Therefore, many small business owners utilize the Small Business Administration’s (SBA) loan programs for refinancing.
 The SBA 504 loan allows borrowers to secure below-market, fixed interest rates, amortized over 25 years, for up to 90% of the appraised value of commercial real estate property.
 These are some of the most affordable terms on the market.
 This then leads to the question: can you refinance an SBA loan with another SBA loan?

-The short answer – refinancing of an existing Small Business Administration loan with another SBA loan is generally not allowed.
+The short answer – refinancing an SBA loan with another Small Business Administrations loan is generally not allowed.
 The government aims to help those businesses who have not yet benefited from SBA financing rather than lower rates of existing SBA loans.
 However, what many people do not know, is that in certain situations borrowers may be able to refinance their SBA 7(A) loan with an SBA 504 loan through the 504 Refinance with Expansion program.

 When is the SBA 504 Refi with Expansion Appropriate?

 The 504 Refi with Expansion is a valuable tool for small business owners who have existing debt on their property and are in need of a major renovation or expansion.
 The new 504 project can include all new costs, in addition to existing debt.

 For example: A business owner owes $750,000 on their building and they want to do $1,500,000 worth of improvements.

 Assuming the “as completed” value is at least $2,500,000, without any additional injections from the owner, the financing could look like this:

 - $1,250,000 new 1st mortgage

 - $1,000,000 new SBA 2nd mortgage

 The bank is in a comfortable 50% LTV and the client gets a below market, 25-year fixed rate from the SBA.